The 5 Pillars of CPTED: Natural Access Control

 And property crime—including larceny/theft and burglary—is 5x more common than violent crime in the United States.
 It happens once every 3 seconds according to the available data, although experts believe that only a third of property crimes are actually reported.

 Both property and violent crime have been trending steadily down since 1990, and that is good news.

 The number of reported burglaries in the US was 3.16 million in 1991, for example, but dropped to an all-time low of 1.12 million in 2019.

-That’s reason for optimism, but not complacency.
+That’s a reason for optimism, but not complacency.
 We must all take steps to keep ourselves, our families, and our property safe.

 One methodology that has become increasingly popular over the years is crime prevention through environmental design (CPTED).

 CPTED is a set of deliberate design strategies to discourage crime before it happens.
 By increasing the risk of being seen or caught, it’s often enough to make would-be offenders give up without committing a crime.